oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-flow/create-flow.md

     | --- | ----------- |
     | Name         | `LL Insert Sales Orders to ADW`       |
     | Description  | `Live Lab to Read File and Insert Sales Orders to ADW` |
-    |
+    {: title="Create New Integration"}

 Accept all other default values.

 5. Click ***Create***.
 6. Optional, Select Layout to ***Horizontal*** and click ***Save*** to apply changes.